i2y/fastserve/README.md

 # 🚀 PydanticRPC

-**PydanticRPC** is a Python library designed to simplify the creation of gRPC services.
-It eliminates the need to manually write protobuf files by dynamically generating them based on Python object method signatures.

-PydanticRPC leverages modern tools like `pydantic` for type validation and integrates health checks using `grpc_health.v1`.
-It supports both synchronous and asynchronous gRPC communication, as well as WSGI/ASGI-based gRPC-Web services.
+**PydanticRPC** is a Python library that enables you to rapidly expose Pydantic models via gRPC/ConnectRPC services without writing any protobuf files.
+Instead, it automatically generates protobuf files on the fly from the method signatures of your Python objects and the type signatures of your Pydantic models.

 ## 💡 Key Features

 - 🔄 **Automatic Protobuf Generation:** Automatically creates protobuf files matching the method signatures of your Python objects.
 - ⚙️ **Dynamic Code Generation:** Generates server and client stubs using `grpcio-tools`.
+- ✅ **Pydantic Integration:** Uses `pydantic` for robust type validation and serialization.
+- **For gRPC:**
   - 💚 **Health Checking:** Built-in support for gRPC health checks using `grpc_health.v1`.
   - 🔎 **Server Reflection:** Built-in support for gRPC server reflection.
-- ✅ **Pydantic Integration:** Uses `pydantic` for robust type validation and serialization.
   - ⚡ **Asynchronous Support:** Easily create asynchronous gRPC services with `AsyncIOServer`.
+- **For gRPC-Web:**
-- 🌐 **WSGI/ASGI Support:** Create gRPC-Web services that can be run as WSGI or ASGI applications powered by `sonora`.
+  - 🌐 **WSGI/ASGI Support:** Create gRPC-Web services that can run as WSGI or ASGI applications powered by `Sonora`.
+- **For Connect-RPC:**
+  - 🌐 **Connecpy Support:** Partially supports Connect-RPC via `Connecpy`.

 ## 📦 Installation